JasonCC/jasoncc.github.io/gnu_gcc_glibc/gnu-ifunc.md

 the 32- and 64-bit ELF formats.
 In both specifications, the address of the GOT is encoded relative to the instruction pointer.
 For 64-bit PIC, access to the GOT is encoded as an offset relative to the current instruction pointer.
-This straightforward approach is possible because of *RIP*-relative addressing, which is only available in 64-bit mode.
+This straightforward approach is possible because of *RIP-relative addressing*, which is only available in 64-bit mode.
 For 32-bit PIC, ELF ABI reserves the *EBX* register for holding the base address of the GOT.